StuffAnThings/qbit_manage/README.md

 We rely on [qbittorrent-api](https://pypi.org/project/qbittorrent-api/) to interact with Qbittorrent.

 Generally expect new releases of Qbittorrent to not immediately be supported.
-Support CANNOT be added until qbittorrent-api adds support gor the version.
+Support CANNOT be added until qbittorrent-api adds support for the version.
 Any material changed and impact must then be assessed prior to Qbit Manage supporting it.

 ### Master